tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/机器人客服_intl.md

  Similar question: where is Wuchang Railway Station located? / How to get to Wuchang Railway Station? / How can I get to Wuchang Railway Station? /······
  Answer: Wuchang Railway Station is located at 642 Zhongshan Road, Wuchang District, Wuhan.

-**The new knowledge point is enabled (permanently valid) by default and can be disabled according to business needs.
-A validity period can be set and batch configuration is supported.**
+**New knowledge points are by default enabled and permanently valid.
+You can disable or set valid period based on your needs.
+Batch configuration is also supported.**

 #### 3. Add similar questions
 Similar questions can be added to increase the match rate.
 In one sense, the more similar questions, the higher the match rate.
 It is generally required to add more than 5 similar questions.